LawShelf Educational Media | Evaluated Learning Experience

 This course focuses on the rights of employees, employers, and labor unions to negotiate workplace salaries, benefits, and conditions.
 The course primarily focuses on the structure of the National Labor Relations Act, a federal law aimed at standardizing and regulating union formation and labor relations across the country, and on the National Labor Relations Board that it established.

-In the lower division baccalaureate degree category, 3 semester hours in Labor Relations (6/21).
+In the lower division baccalaureate/associate degree category, 3 semester hours in Labor Relations (6/21).